-If an order signed by Adolf Hitler for the extermination of the Jews has not been found, does this mean that the extermination of the Jews never happened?
+If no one has found an order signed by Adolf Hitler for the extermination of the Jews, does this mean that the extermination of the Jews never happened?

 Holocaust deniers claim:

-No order signed by Adolf Hitler authorizing the Final Solution has ever been found.
-The absence of an order to exterminate the Jews proves that the Holocaust did not happen.
+No one has ever found an order signed by Adolf Hitler authorizing the Final Solution.
+The absence of such an order to exterminate the Jews proves that the Holocaust did not happen.

 The facts are:

-There was, to a high order of probability, no one written order from Adolf Hitler authorizing the extermination of the Jews.
-Rather, in keeping with the Germans’ policy of secrecy and deception about the Final Solution, Hitler’s instructions about the murder of the Jews was transmitted orally.
-Further, the Final Solution was not a single solution, but a variety of separate solutions in different areas at different times, all of which were aimed at achieving the same goal, the extermination of all Jews under German control.
+It is highly probable that there is no written order from Adolf Hitler authorizing the extermination of the Jews.
+Rather, in keeping with the Nazi policy of secrecy and deception, especially in regards to the Final Solution, Hitler orally transmitted his instructions for the murder of the Jews.
+Further, the Final Solution was not a single solution, but a variety of separate solutions enacted in different areas at different times, all of which aimed at achieving the same goal, the extermination of all Jews under German control.

 Bundesarchiv, Bild 183-S33882 / CC-BY-SA 3.0 [CC BY-SA 3.0 de (http://creativecommons.org/licenses/by-sa/3.0/de/deed.en)], via Wikimedia Commons

-Why it is very unlikely that Hitler ever signed such an order for the extermination of the Jews?
+Why is it unlikely that Hitler ever signed an order for the extermination of the Jews?

 By Marcel (Own work) [Public domain], via Wikimedia Commons

-The facts about the nature of the extermination of the Jews
+The facts about the extermination of the Jews:

-There is no one order for all of these actions, but rather a large, diverse, geographically diverse body of paperwork that considered as a whole documents the murder of the Jews.
+There is no one order for all of these actions, but there is a large and diverse body of paperwork that, when considered as a whole, documents the murder of the Jews.

-There was, to a high degree of probability, no one written order from Hitler about the extermination of the Jews as it was not a single solution but a variety of separate solutions in different areas at different times in different manners, all of which were aimed at achieving the same goal—the extermination of all Jews under German control.
-The transmission of orders orally and the attempted destruction of all documents related to the murder of the Jews at the end of the war means that even if there ever was one written order it was likely destroyed.
-Thus, it does not follow, as Weir claims, that a single piece of paper that cannot be found means the program of extermination never happened.
+There was, to a high degree of probability, no one written order from Hitler about the extermination of the Jews.
+Why?
+First, it was not a single solution, but a variety of separate solutions that took place in different areas, at different times, and in different ways; all of the solutions in question aimed at achieving the same goal—the extermination of all Jews under Nazi control.
+Second, Hitler and his inner circle sought to avoid a paper trail as much as possible.
+Hitler and other high-ranking Nazi officials transmitted these potentially controversial orders orally and, when the war was seemingly lost, they sought to destroy all documents related to the murder of the Jews.
+This means that even if there ever was one written order, it was likely destroyed.
+Thus, it does not follow, as Holocaust deniers claim, that just because a single piece of paper cannot be found then the program of extermination never happened.